By

 .jpg?w=658)

-You should be able to move easily around your home.
-Here’s what you can to do to make safe pathways through your home and prevent falls:
+To make safe pathways through your home and prevent falls:

 - Buy an Alert1 home medical alert system.
 Keep your help button on you at all times to walk around your home with extra safety.
 If you fall when getting up to use the bathroom at night, your medical alert will be the helping hand you need.
-An Alert1 home medical system gives you protection and peace of mind 24/7.
+An Alert1 home medical system gives you protection and peace of mind, 24/7.

-A Safer Home Creates Easy Living
+A Safer Home Reduces Fall Risk